The Elizabeth Foundation's local offer

 The Elizabeth Foundation provides services to children from birth to 5 years and their families.
 The only criterion for enrolling is that the child has a significant hearing loss that impacts on communication development.

 4. How can I start using the service?

 Parents/carers need to ring our family centre to discuss enrolment in the programme and there no need for a professional referral.
 Please note that due to their popularity there is often a waiting list for some of our services.

 5. How are decisions made about who can use your service?

-Families meet with the Director of Children and Family Services and together, a decision is made as to whether the child will benefit from the services provided at The Elizabeth Foundation.
+Families meet with the Chief Executive and together a decision is made as to whether the child will benefit from the services provided at The Elizabeth Foundation.

 7. Is your service fully accessible?

 All of the nursery rooms are acoustically treated and have soundfield systems in place and fm technology.
 The rooms are carpeted and there are cushions and curtains to minimise reverberation and enhance the acoustic environment.
 The building is wheelchair accessible and there is a lift available.
 We have disabled parking and disability access toilet facilities and changing areas.

 8. What training are the staff supporting children and young people with SEND had or are having?